ccb-hms/NHANES-metadata/code/README.md

 This folder contains software utilities to perform the tasks below.

 ## Retrieve NHANES Metadata
-`get_nhanes_metadata.Rmd` uses the [nhanesA](https://github.com/cjendres1/nhanes) R package to retrieve the metadata about NHANES survey tables, variables and response codes from all available years (pre-pandemic).
+`get_nhanes_metadata.R` uses the [nhanesA](https://github.com/cjendres1/nhanes) R package to retrieve the metadata about NHANES survey tables, variables and response codes from all available years (pre-pandemic).
 The metadata are saved in the [metadata](https://github.com/ccb-hms/NHANES-metadata/tree/master/metadata) folder.

 ## Map NHANES Metadata to Ontologies
 `generate_ontology_mappings.py` uses the [text2term](https://github.com/ccb-hms/ontology-mapper) Python package to generate ontology mappings for the labels used to describe NHANES tables and variables.
 The mappings are saved in the [ontology-mappings](https://github.com/ccb-hms/NHANES-metadata/tree/master/ontology-mappings) folder.